MED0001176356 This website contains imagery which is only suitable for audiences 18+.

 • Refrain from any strenuous activity for at least six weeks or until advised.

-It is crucial that you follow all aftercare instructions as advised by Dr Broadhurst, as this will ensure optimal healing and a positive result from the surgery.
-Post-surgery healing aims to minimise visible scarring where possible and mitigate the potential for risks or complications to occur.
+It is crucial that you follow all aftercare instructions as advised by Dr Broadhurst, as this will help prevent complications and promote healing.

 Procedure Risks & Complications

-No matter what procedure you choose to undergo, whether it’s medical or cosmetic, a degree of associated risks and complications can potentially occur.
-Patients must be made aware of this before undergoing their surgery, and Dr Broadhurst will detail the related risks with a breast lift and how those risks can be minimised.
+No matter what procedure you choose to undergo, whether medical or cosmetic, there are associated risks and complications.
+Patients must be made aware of this before surgery.
+Dr Broadhurst will detail the risks related to breast lift and how those risks can be minimised.

 Associated risks and complications of a mastopexy are as follows: